 Configure the First Input Operator

-This Input operator references your indexLoopBulk Hidden component.
-This is how your Data Workflow knows which group of data needs to be processed next.
+This Input operator references your indexLoopBulk Hidden component so your Data Workflow knows which group of data needs to be processed next.

 Drag and drop an Input operator onto the Data Workflow canvas.